 - A strong understanding of career outlook

 We also have a Deferred Admit option if a student would like to work for a while before getting his or her MBA.
 Apply and be admitted now but defer your admission to a future semester.
 See below for guildelines and application.

-If you have any questions about the strength of your application or ways to improve your changes for admission, please contact Matthew Wunderlich at email@example.com.
+If you have any questions about the strength of your application or ways to improve your changes for admission, please contact our office at firstname.lastname@example.org.